inham0665-rgb/Titanic-project-scaffold-in-python/README.md

     parser.add_argument('--output-dir', default='models')
     args = parser.parse_args()
     main(args.train_csv, args.output_dir)
+OR

-# Titanic ML Project Scaffold
+# Titanic ML Project Scaffold :execution step 2:

 Project scaffold to learn end-to-end supervised ML using the Kaggle Titanic dataset.
 The goal is a clean, reproducible pipeline you can run on a laptop: